yohannes911/select2/doc/select2.md

 Proof:

-**at most one is selected**: Indirectly assume, that at some point in time both thread is selected.
+**at most one selected**: Indirectly assume, that at some point in time both thread is selected.
 There are 3 possible cases:

 1. Both thread is token owner
 1. None of the threads is token owner